jeffreylanters/unity-tweens/README.md

 ### Sprite Renderer

-The following Tween Types can be used to alter values of a Sprite Renderer Component; `SpriteRendererAlphaTween`.
+The following Tween Types can be used to alter values of a Sprite Renderer Component; `SpriteRendererAlphaTween`, `SpriteRendererColorTween`.

 ### Generic